JenDacanay/Speaker-Recognition-System/README.md

 + This project was the final project Digital Signal Processing course, EEC 201, at University of California, Davis.

 ##### <i> This final project was a result of the collaborative effort to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
-The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation while Jennifer worked on improvements in pre-processing, data extraction, plotting results, and adding noise to training data.
+The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation while Jennifer worked on improvements in pre-processing, data extraction, plotting results.
 Jennifer implemented Github and the final report.
 We collaborated throughout the whole process, so neither parts were done exclusively as we relied and helped each other when either of us ran into some issues.</i>

 ### References